Moon helps people become cyborgs.

 Joana Cunha is the founder of Fair Bazaar, a digital marketplace that urges you to buy less, and Catalyst, an inclusive platform that promotes the collaboration between brands in order to maximize the impact of sustainable fashion on the industry.
 A management graduate with a background in marketing, Joana’s goal is to inspire, educate, and empower a global community dedicated to conscious consumption.

 Joana shifted her own perspective on consumption and alternative brands after seeing the documentary “The True Cost.”
 She then launched Fair Bazaar with the aim of providing easier access to quality ethical and fair-trade products for those seeking an alternative to rampant consumerism and waste.
 So far, Fair Bazaar includes over 50 brands representing an eclectic range of vegan, eco-friendly, artisan, recycled, organic, zero-waste, or small-scale production products.

 Before starting her own business Joana worked at Estée Lauder, Zalora/Rocket Internet, and Gleam.

-Danny believes in simple tools, co-ops, and returning all wealth to the commons.
+Danny believes in co-ops, toolkits, and returning all wealth to the commons.